rb-cohen/cookie-tracker/README.md

 ## Demos

+http://www.arronwoods.com/cookie-tracker/
-Using whatever cookies are already set in your browser: http://www.arronwoods.com/cookie-tracker/
+> Using whatever cookies are already set in your browser

+http://www.arronwoods.com/cookie-tracker/volatile.html
-Using a PHP script to fake changes to the data at random (every 3rd refresh roughly): http://www.arronwoods.com/cookie-tracker/volatile.html
+> Using a PHP script to fake changes to the data at random (every 3rd refresh roughly)

 ## Getting started